 - If you have a hard time digesting raw dark leafy greens, feel free to blanch or steam the collard greens for 30-40 seconds before using them for your wrap.

 - Instead of the yogurt sauce, you can use any store-bought hummus for a different twist and more convenient version!

 - Other veggies you can try are cucumbers, bell peppers, tomatoes, avocado or beets.
-The chickpeas can also be swapped for any other legume.
+Chickpeas can also be swapped for any other legume.

-- If you cannot find millet, use another cooked grain for some substance in your wraps.
+- If you cannot find millet, use another cooked grain for some texture in your wraps.

 - Should your collard green wraps not hold together very well, simply use a toothpick to stick through every single wrap.
 A rubber band also works – but make sure to remove it before eating!

 Amount Per Serving: Calories: 142Total Fat: 2gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 0mgSodium: 182mgCarbohydrates: 29gFiber: 6gSugar: 8gProtein: 5g